 An early diagnosis of one of these conditions is key to prevent damage to the eye and their progression (if possible).
 So at aged 40 and above (or as your eye doctor recommends), regular eye checks should be undertaken so that these conditions can be identified at the earliest possible stage.

-I hope you have found this post useful.
+I hope you have found this post useful as a start to any research you are doing into any of these conditions.
+I must stress that I am not medically trained.
+Please see medical advice if you have any issues with your eyes.
 If you have any comments to make, please make them below and I will respond to you.